pikaak/CatTarot/replit.md

 - Google Generative AI (Gemini 2.5 Flash model via Replit AI Integrations)
 - API key configured via environment variable: `AI_INTEGRATIONS_GEMINI_API_KEY`
 - Two AI functions:
-  1. `generateTarotReading()` - Interprets cards with cat persona (max 3 sentences, dry tone, no card names)
+  1. `generateTarotReading()` - Cat responds from its own perspective about itself (health, feelings, wants) using tarot insights (max 3 sentences, warm honest tone, no card names)
-  2. `generateGreeting()` - Creates personalized welcome messages that change on each page load
+  2. `generateGreeting()` - Creates warm, affectionate greetings from the cat to its owner
+- Context: User asks questions ABOUT their cat, and the cat answers about itself
-- Prompt engineering ensures mystical, friendly, and concise responses
+- Prompt engineering ensures the cat speaks as itself, not as a fortune-teller

 **Database**
 - Drizzle ORM configured with PostgreSQL dialect